-Step Six: Select all and then size your image and click “attach”.
+Step Six: Select All and then Size Your Image and Attach

 Drag your cursor over the entire image to select it all and then click attach.
 In the width box under “size” type in 5″ across.

 Go ahead and click on the “Make it” button.
 On the next screen, make sure to toggle on the “mirror image” so that your design is reversed.
 Then cut a piece of heat transfer vinyl (htv) the size of your image.
-Use a green or light blue mat and place the vinyl shiny side down.
-Check the placement of your image on the screen and load your mat.
+Use a green or light blue cutting mat and place the vinyl shiny side down.
+Check the placement of your image on the screen and use the arrow button on your machine to load your mat.

 Follow the prompts in Design Space to cut your design.
 When it’s done cutting, unload your mat.
 Flip the mat over and peel it from your design.
-Then using a weeding tool peel off the part of the image you don’t want to keep (the negative space).
+Then using a weeding tool peel off the part of the image you don’t want to keep (the excess vinyl or negative space).

 You can look online to find the right temps for your iron or heat press.
 In the video, I show how to find that info using the Easy Press heat settings guide from Cricut.
-Set the temp and timer and then iron on the heat transfer vinyl following the recommendations.
-Peel off the plastic transfer sheet and voila!
-Almost done!!!
+Set the temp and timer and warm up your machine.
+If you are using a household iron use zero steam.

 ProTip: If you use a pine dowel, staining the dowel is a much richer look.
 If you choose to use an oak or poplar dowel, you don’t need to stain it, because the wood has natural color.